daafanasev/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

   <tr>
     <th>Description</th>
     <td>
       The attribute specifies the topic of an external task instance.
 The task is going to be offered to workers polling for that topic.
-It is only relevant when <a href="{{< ref "/reference/bpmn20/custom-extensions/extension-attributes.md#type" >}}">camunda:type</a> is set to <code>external</code>.
+It is only relevant when <a href="../../reference/bpmn20/custom-extensions/extension-attributes.md#type" >}}">camunda:type</a> is set to <code>external</code>.
     </td>
   </tr>
   <tr>